-Dr. Tokarz will determine the best amount depending on several factors such as your budget, age, facial bone structure and she’ll ensure your appearance isn’t fake or overdone like so many non-dermatologists do.
+Dr. Tokarz will determine the best amount depending on several factors such as your budget, age, and facial bone structure.
+She’ll ensure your appearance isn’t fake or overdone like so many non-dermatologists do.

 + When will I see results?

-Results are immediate but there will be some swelling that can take up to 2 weeks to appreciate the final result.
+Results are immediate, however, there will be some swelling that can take up to 2 weeks to subside in order to appreciate the final result.

 + Does this procedure hurt?

-Injection of filler can be uncomftorable, but Dr. Tokarz has a gentle hand and unlike many other injectors, she uses small amounts of anesthetic and Micro-cannulas so that you have minimal pain and minimal bruising.
+Injection of filler can be uncomfortable, but Dr. Tokarz has a gentle hand, and unlike many other injectors, she uses small amounts of anesthetic and Micro-cannulas in order for you to have minimal pain and minimal bruising.

 + Do fillers make skin sag after you stop doing them?